pattjoshi/interview-Q-A/SdAns.md

 const nums = [1, 2, 3, 4];
 const sum = nums.reduce((acc, num) => acc + num, 0); // Result: 10
 ```

+# 31. what is call stack?
+- In JavaScript, the call stack is a mechanism that keeps track of function calls during the execution of a program.
+-  It allows functions to be called and executed in a Last-In-First-Out (LIFO) order, ensuring proper control flow and returning from function calls to the correct locations in the code.

+# 32. what is an event loop? how it works?

+- It continuously checks the call stack and the message queue.
+- When the call stack is empty, it picks up messages from the queue and adds corresponding callback functions to the call stack for execution.
+This process allows JavaScript to handle asynchronous tasks, such as timers, I/O operations, and event handling, without blocking the main thread, making the code non-blocking and more responsive.

 # REACT.JS